dojo/dojo.io/site/source/tutorials/007_theming/index.md

 import * as worker from './worker.m.css';
 import * as workerForm from './workerForm.m.css';
 export default {
-	worker,
+	'biz-e-corp/worker': worker,
-	workerForm
+	'biz-e-corp/workerForm': workerForm,
 };
 ```

 This should be familiar from theming the `Worker` in the previous section.
-To theme the Dojo 2 `TextInput` within our `WorkerForm`, we need to create `@dojo/widgets/textinput/textinput.m.css` and export it from `theme.ts` using a theme key prefixed with `dojo-`.
-The dojo prefix helps ensure that the Dojo widget theme keys do not clash with application widget theme keys.
+To theme the Dojo 2 `TextInput` within our `WorkerForm`, we need to create `@dojo/widgets/text-input.m.css` and export it from `theme.ts` using the standard theme key of package name and widget css name joined by `/`.

-{% instruction 'Create `textinput.m.css`' %}
+{% instruction 'Create `text-input.m.css`' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/@dojo/widgets/textinput/textinput.m.css' lang:css %}